Ischaemic Affairs of the Heart

 Weight loss & Exercise

 Despite always being active, I was warned to go easy on the exercise.
-Start with 5 minutes a day gentle, then 10, then 15, then 20 etc. As at the date of writing I am walking 2km each morning before breakfast at a moderate pace (≈ 25 minutes).
+Start with gentle 5 minutes a day, then 10, then 15, then 20 etc. As at the date of writing I am walking 2km each morning before breakfast at a moderate pace (≈ 25 minutes).
 Intend to increase it to 3km in a month's time.
-The rest of the day I'm moving around as normal, although taking things slowly on up-hill stretches.
+The rest of the day I'm moving around as normal, although taking things slowly on up–hill stretches.

 Recurring Angina